project-chip/connectedhomeip/examples/persistent-storage/qpg6100/APPLICATION.md

 # CHIP QPG6100 Persistent Storage Application

-An example application showing the key value storage API [CHIP](https://github.com/project-chip/connectedhomeip) on the Qorvo QPG6100.
+An example application showing the use of key value storage API on the Qorvo QPG6100.

 More detailed information to be included in
 [SDK Documentation](../../platform/qpg6100/README.md).

-## Lighting-app
+## Persistent-storage-app

 This example serves to both test the key value storage implementation and API as it is brought-up on different platforms, as well as provide an example for how